anima-research/connectome-adapters/adapters/slack_adapter/README.md

 The adapter connects to Slack as a bot user.

+The adapter employs a sophisticated reconnection mechanism specially designed for Socket Mode connections, which are used for real-time event delivery.
+When connectivity issues are detected, the adapter properly cleans up existing socket connections and tasks before establishing a new WebSocket connection, while preserving all object references to maintain system integrity.
+This implementation carefully manages asynchronous tasks with appropriate timeouts to prevent resource leaks, and includes proper state tracking to ensure the adapter can resume operations seamlessly after network interruptions.
+The reconnection logic is integrated with Slack's API authentication to verify both socket health and API access, providing comprehensive recovery capabilities for various failure scenarios.

 ### Configuration

 The Slack adapter is configured through a YAML file with the following settings.